MindSea/ShakyTweaksAndroid/README.md

 }
 ```

-It is important that you activity extends from `androidx.appcompat.app.AppCompatActivity`.
+It is important that your activity extends from `androidx.appcompat.app.AppCompatActivity`.

 Read the current assigned tweak value
 ```kotlin